![]() |

 Directions:

-1) Set aside a skillet brushed with about 2 tablespoons of olive oil.
-I use my hand to coat the pan with the olive oil, then mix the salmon with my oil-residue-hand.
+1) Set aside a skillet brushed with about 2 tablespoons of butter or olive oil.
+I use my hand to coat the pan, then mix the salmon with my oil-residue-hand.
 Extra virgin olive oil is healthy to eat.

-2) In a large bowl, combine the salmon, eggs, oats, red bell pepper, onion, celery, mayonnaise, mustard, lemon juice and seasonings and form into patties.
+2) In a large bowl, combine the salmon, eggs, oats, red bell pepper, onion, celery, mayonnaise, mustard, lemon juice, and seasonings and form into patties.
+It helps to first refrigerate the salmon for about an hour before rolling the balls.
 Usually I make them hamburger size (for dinner), or small bite size (for a party tray).
+I roll the balls and then flatten them.

 3) Pour the kasha onto a large plate and dip both sides of the salmon cakes into it, coating each side.
 (If feeling lazy or doesn't have kasha, skip this step.
 It adds an extra crunch to the cakes, but isn't vital.)

-4) Next lay the salmon cakes in the heated olive oiled skillet.
+4) Next, lay the salmon cakes in the heated olive oil or buttered skillet.
 Brown both sides.
 I like to put a lid over the pan as each side gets golden brown.
 It takes a few minutes per side, then onto a big serving plate they go.

 Ingredients: